 Here's a reminder of some of the options available to you when you look for information and of how these can assist you in your work:

-Special data sets, databases, and guides -- created by government agencies, private companies, and by members of the library staff.
-These save collection and analysis time for researchers and include sources on, for example:
+- Special data sets, databases, and guides -- created by government agencies, private companies, and by members of the library staff.
+These save collection and analysis time for researchers and include sources on: